 Through the LFNC program, fellows will gain a new perspective and appreciation of local government, understand the most pressing issues facing our communities, establish relationships with partner universities and organizations, and gain opportunities to engage with a growing alumni network of similarly minded individuals.

-LFNC has successfully placed 50+ fellows across the state and we are now recruiting local governments to participate in our fourth fellowship year.
-Fellows are asked to serve one year (August 2022 – June 2023).
+LFNC has successfully placed 75+ fellows across the state and we are now recruiting local governments to participate in our fifth fellowship year.
+Fellows are asked to serve one year (August 2023 – June 2024).
 At the conclusion of the first year, fellows and governments may decide to renew the contract of the fellow for a second year.
 Some local governments may opt to make the employee a full-time employee.
 For example, the City of Wilson recently appointed their fellow to serve as the human relations officer on the city’s leadership team.